To restore dignity, justice & hope to the marginalised & vulnerable in Hong Kong

-VCSL currently supports over 250 RAS in the recent HKCSS 'Social Impact Assessment' the results showed over a 5 year period service users of VCSL physical abilities, sense of worth, financial condition, language abilities & inter personal relation had all improved by 87%...
+VCSL currently serves over 600 refugees and asylum seekers.
+In the recent HKCSS 'Social Impact Assessment' the results showed over a 5 year period service users of VCSL physical abilities, sense of worth, financial condition, language abilities & inter personal relation had all improved by 87%...

 REFUGEESAs of 1967. the United Nations Refugee Convention Article 1 states that 'A refugee is defined as a person who, "owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion." '